collective/zperfmetrics/README.rst

 Installing this package in Plone by depending on ``zperfmetrics[plone]`` forces usage of ``plone.transformchain`` version 1.2 or newer.

-First, ``publish.beforecommit`` gets less fuzzy because the expensive transforms (also subscribers to publish.beforecommit) are all done.
+First, ``publish.rendering`` gets less fuzzy because the expensive transforms (also subscribers to publish.beforecommit) are all done.

 Then it introduces new measurements related to ``plone.transformchain``: